espressomd/espresso/doc/sphinx/introduction.rst

 .. rubric:: Particles

-The particles in the simulation are accessed via the ParticleList class.
+The particles in the simulation are accessed via ``system.part``, an instance of the ParticleList class.
 Use the `add` method to :ref:`create new particles<Adding particles>`: ::

     system.part.add(id = 0, pos = [1.0, 1.0, 1.0], type = 0)